tianqi93/tianqi93.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I attended the International Youth Forum at Chongqing University and gave a research talk.
+I attended the International Young Scholar Forum at Chongqing University and gave a research talk.